DMacMakes/dmacdocs/content/en/torrens/aac202/week7/_index.md

     * As a modeller you need to change them constantly.

 To freely modify one while leaving the other perfect, **we need different surfaces**.

+{{< imgproc bust_chef_pixar Resize "500x" Link "https://www.pinterest.com.au/dmacdraws/aac202/">}}
+This real clay chef sculpt from Pixar is extremely stylised.
+You can see the eyes and lids are not sculpted out of the main mass.
+{{< /imgproc >}}

 ### Tools and Subtools